 People do not want to submit their personal information to a nameless, faceless website.
 They feel much more comfortable and trusting if you’re willing to show your name, face, and NMLS number.

-Adding reviews and testimonials is further social proof that your company is legitimate and has helped people in similar situations.
+Adding reviews and testimonials further proves that your company is legitimate and has helped people in similar situations.
 It’s a good motivator to encourage your reader to reach out to you.
 Without social proof, your reader will likely leave without filling out a form.

-Caveat: people are really suspicious when a website only shows positive reviews, especially when they can see negative reviews on Yelp.
+Caveat: People can get suspicious when a website only shows positive reviews, especially when they can see negative reviews on Yelp.
 So be fair, and not misleading with your own reviews on your site.

 Okay, we’re finally going to talk about capturing and generating mortgage leads on your website.